Whoa Hotelier! The Ultimate Guide to Creating the Best Hotel Website Ever

 “In with the new – out with old!’
 This phrase is especially true for hotel website design.
-It is time to redesign standard hotel websites with a website builder today, because the entire hospitality industry is changing as a whole to appeal to millennial travelers…
+It is time to redesign standard hotel websites with a tour operator website builder today, because the entire hospitality industry is changing as a whole to appeal to millennial travelers…

 Many hoteliers do not quite understand the importance of their online presence.
 However, a hotel website should be the focal point of all marketing strategies for a hotelier.
 Hotels are now including state of the business halls, Wi-Fi services, and in-room conditions to plug in mobile devices in an effort to appeal to this advanced generation.
 The outdated hotel websites will probably negate any plans to entice a younger demographic.
 The first impression a hotel will make to Millennials is on the web, so using modern hospitality web design elements is important.